FIRST HOME buyers

 https://www.revenue.nsw.gov.au/grants-schemes/first-home-buyer/assistance-scheme

-FIRST HOME OWNER'S GRANT (NEW HOMES) SCHEME
+FIRST HOME OWNER (NEW HOMES) GRANT

-If you’re a first home buyer and you’re buying or building a new home, you may qualify for a $10,000 grant under the First Home Owner Grant (New Homes) scheme.
+If you’re a first home buyer and you’re buying or building a new home, you may qualify for a $10,000 grant under the First Home Owner (New Homes) Grant scheme.

 For more information: